In This Article

 How can you avoid getting stretched earring holes again?

-After getting this procedure, you'll want to avoid falling back into the same position you were in prior to getting the surgery.
-To make sure of this, Liotta says it's important to avoid heavy earrings or earrings that can get caught and pulled on clothing.
+After getting this procedure, you'll want to avoid falling back into the same habits that landed you in the doctor's office.
+Liotta says it's important to avoid heavy earrings or earrings that can get caught and pulled on clothing.
 If you're a fan of hoops and dangly earrings (we know it's hard to resist these), Liotta says to take them off before pulling clothes off over your head.
 Also, if you're going to be around little ones, it's probably best not to wear any earrings at all.
 "Know that babies love to grab and pull shiny things!" says Liotta.
 "Babies are the number one cause of torn earlobes in my practice."

 Several months after the surgery, here's my beautiful new piercing, a simple faux diamond from Rowan on a 14 karat gold stud.
 I'm so excited to finally be able to wear earrings that don't sag on my lobes—and vow to keep those heavy, cheap pieces to an absolute minimum.